 So What Do I Do?

-If you live out of state and have received a ticket in southern New Jersey, please feel free to call my office at 856-432-4113 or contact me through this site to discuss your matter.
+If you live out of state and have received a ticket in Burlington, Camden, Gloucester, Salem or Cumberland County, know that you need an attorney to represent you, and are ready to take action, call my office immediately at 856-432-4113 or contact me through this site to discuss your matter.
 It may well be able to be handled quickly and easily without your having to leave your home!

 If you are looking for more information on New Jersey's traffic laws, then download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.